01. History of Asbestos Use

 People in the construction and marine industries may have experienced exposure.
 Some jobs with higher exposure risk include construction workers and insulators.
 Also, secondhand exposure could happen when people who worked in these industries brought the dust home on their clothing and hair.
 People exposed to asbestos secondhand may develop mesothelioma or other illnesses.

-04. Asbestos Litigation
+04. Asbestos Lawsuits

-Asbestos Litigation Against Rock Wool Manufacturing Company
+Asbestos Lawsuits Against Rock Wool Manufacturing Company

 As early as 1994, Rock Wool faced lawsuits over its asbestos use and negligence.